Tehsapper/forex-proxy/forex-mtl/README.md

 ## Feasibility

 In this case, there will be `(24 * 60 / 5) = 288` requests made per day by each Forex proxy instance to OneFrame API.
-Any Get Rates API request will be served this cached data, and an arbitrary number of requests can be served every day.
+Any Get Rates API request will be served this cached data, so an arbitrary number of requests can be served every day.

 There are `9*(9-1) = 72` currency pair combinations.
 Each requested pair is passed to OneFrame as a query parameter in `[?&]pair=XXXYYY` format, taking 12 octets each,